Azdaroth/Azdaroth.github.io/source/_posts/2017-10-29-the-case-against-exotic-usage-of-before-validate-callbacks.markdown

 ## Wrapping up

-Maybe there are some scenarios where `before_validate` callback is the best possible choice (I'm yet to find them though), but I'm pretty sure data formatting or populating attributes/associations are not valid use cases to use it for.
+Maybe there are some scenarios where `before_validate` callback is the best possible choice (I'm yet to find them though), but I'm pretty sure data formatting or populating attributes/associations are not valid cases to use it for.